Spectral networks and Fenchel-Nielsen coordinates: Constructing abelianizations

 \subsection{Mixed spectral networks}

 In the last two sections we have described the process of $\cW$-abelianization when $\cW$ is a Fock-Goncharov or a Fenchel-Nielsen network.
-More generally we might take $\cW$ to be a mixed spectral network.
+More generally we could take $\cW$ to be a mixed spectral network.
 Such networks lie somewhere between the two extremes just considered.
-We can still carry out the $\cW$-abelianization process when $\cW$ is mixed; indeed, all of our considerations were \ti{local}, involving just a particular cell or a particular (single or double) wall.
+We expect that all of our constructions have analogues when $\cW$ is mixed; indeed, all of our constructions were \ti{local}, involving just a particular cell or a particular (single or double) wall.
 Each cell of $C \setminus \cW$ has one of the two topologies we have just dealt with above, so we can determine the abelianization on each cell using the same recipes we used above.
-Moreover, by appropriate rescalings of the sections $(s_1, s_2)$ on each cell, we will be able to arrange the desired form for the change-of-basis matrices $S_w$ at each wall, just as we did above.
+Moreover, by appropriate rescalings of the sections $(s_1, s_2)$ on each cell, we will be able to arrange the desired form for the change-of-basis matrices $\cS_w$ at each wall, just as we did above.

-We expect that the corresponding spectral coordinate system is a kind of hybrid between Fock-Goncharov and Fenchel-Nielsen, containing some coordinates of each kind along with novel types of coordinates.